autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/01-supp-intra-process-comm.md

 - `if (intra_process_sub->is_ready(nullptr) == true) {`

-  - the statement checks if a message has already been received through intra-process communication
+  - The statement checks if a message has already been received through intra-process communication
   - the argument of `is_ready()` is of `rcl_wait_set_t` type, but because the argument is not used inside `is_ready()`, `nullptr` is used tentatively
     - using `nullptr` is a workaround at the present because it does not have any intention.